hda-technical/dancebooks/transcriptions/[1807, us] Cotillions & Country Dances.md

 ### {Page} 59.
 Liberty

-Balance & change sides, ditto & back[^10], down middle, up again, balance to your partner & turn her.
+Balance & change sides, ditto & back[The words _ditto & back_ are written above the line, so their position might be wrong], down middle, up again, balance to your partner & turn her.

-[^10]: The words _ditto & back_ are written above the line, so their position might be wrong.

 ### 60. Rose Tree